Vaent/json-sample-creator/README.md

 "rnd42"
 ```

-With version 0.2.0 the app takes schema file names as its arguments, instead of requiring the schema contents to be passed in directly.
+Since version 0.2.0 the app takes schema file names as its arguments, instead of requiring the schema contents to be passed in directly.
 This update also processes each argument in turn rather than only considering the first argument.

 Each schema file should be located in the directory specified by the `-DschemaSourceDirectory` option.
 System file paths must be prefixed with `file:///` or they will be treated as classpath resources.
 If no directory is specified via the command line, the property will be picked up from `application.properties` through Spring configuration (by default the directory path is an empty string, referencing the classpath).